St. Michael's A.F.C.: History

 Since the early 1900s, Tipperary Town was a hotbed of footballing activity, with several teams operating in the town and its environs.
 Most notable among these was Tipperary Wanderers, who beat Shamrock Rovers 1–0 in the inaugural Irish Free State Cup (became FAI Cup in 1937) in December 1921.
 The tie was a qualifying round for the first-round proper, as Rovers were a non-league club at the time.
 The game had to be replayed as Rovers objected to the ground conditions and a dipped crossbar in one of the goals.
 Rovers won the second game 1–0, courtesy of a penalty kick scored by a young player who went on to become a League of Ireland legend, Bob Fullam.
 This turn of events proved all the more heartbreaking for Wanderers as Rovers progressed to the final, only losing out to St. James' Gate after a replay.

 Tipperary United were also a well established club of the era, and enjoyed significant success up to the wartime period.

 In 1947, a group of local football people established St. Michael's having received a letter from a Limerick party requesting a challenge match.

+The club qualified for the first round of the 2019 FAI Cup, losing to Glengad United on penalties.
+They qualified again for the 2023 FAI Cup, this time losing to Waterford F.C.